Evidence-based Design

 Presenting Evidence-Based Design Recommendations

-Much the way a prosecutor presents evidence to help a jury reach a verdict, we as designers must present the evidence to support our design recommendations.
-If you take the prosecutor comparison a step further, we also know that a prosecutor and a defense attorney can both have the exact same evidence to work with but it is the one that is better at presenting how that evidence should convince the jury to reach one verdict over another that will win the case.
+Much like the way a prosecutor presents evidence to help a jury reach a verdict, we, as designers, must present the evidence to support our design recommendations.
+If you take the prosecutor comparison a step further, we also know that a prosecutor and a defense attorney can both have the exact same evidence to work with, but it is the one that is better at presenting how that evidence should convince the jury to reach one verdict over another that will win the case.
 This is also true for designers.
 You can have ample evidence to support your design but if you don’t present that evidence in a clear, easy-to-understand manner, you may not win your case.

 Start with the evidence

-When we were hired to redesign an insurance quoting system, we were told the primary goal of the redesign was to “dramatically increase the number of small business quote submission”.
-To achieve this goal we created the following hypothesis:
+When we were hired to redesign an insurance quoting system, we were told the primary goal of the redesign was to “dramatically increase the number of small business quote submissions”.
+To achieve this goal, we created the following hypothesis:

 “Based on our research, we now know that the MAJORITY of users value ‘Speed of Quote’ over ‘Price’ and ‘Coverage Options’.
 Therefore, to increase the volume of submitted quotes, the UX should be OPTIMIZED for the MAJORITY rather than degraded or compromised for both the majority and the minority.”

-Based on this data, the indisputable evidence shows that the mass-majority of small business policies have just 1 building.
+Based on this data, the indisputable evidence shows that most small business policies have just one building.

 Use the evidence to drive decisions